liuyib/hexo-theme-stun/README_en_US.md

 $ git pull
 ```

-## Configuration
+## Documentation

 Please see: [https://liuyib.github.io/hexo-theme-stun/](https://liuyib.github.io/hexo-theme-stun/)

 ## Question

 If you have problems with your use, please read [documentation](https://liuyib.github.io/hexo-theme-stun/zh-CN/) firstly, or check [FAQ](https://github.com/liuyib/hexo-theme-stun/blob/master/FAQ.md).
-When the above methods can't solve your problem, then mention `issue`.
+When the above methods can't solve your problem, then mention `issue` :hugs:.

 ## Browser Support